You will receive an answer in maximum 12 hours.

 OpenVPN uses strong encryption and it is normal to experience slower connections.
 If you are not highly concerned with your privacy we advise you to use PPTP or L2TP/IPsec connections.

-We have had to block certain ports (22 and 25) as some clients where abusing our service.
+We have had to block certain ports (22 and 25) as some clients were abusing our service.
 This reduces abuse reports by 100 times which means we'll have more time to make your experience better!

 Seems that you use the SMTP for outgoing mail transport, which uses TCP port 25.
 Many spammers try to profit VPN services for transmitting spam.
 That's why we blocked the 25 destination port while using our services.